 It all began when a fellow called seeking a fast servo for the throttle of his 40% Sukhoi.
 He'd had it a few months and the servo (not one of ours) had failed leaving him in a bad spot for the next 8 minutes of flight.
 As you know, that can seem like an eternity when there's a problem but fortunately, this guy's a pretty good pilot (the model's designed for aggressive 3D maneuvers).
 The point being he was never in any trouble but he admitted it was an unnerving experience.
 Anyway, on a friend's recommendation he called us.

 This seemed straightforward and I suggested one of our fast minis but he preferred a standard-size servo for the throttle believing it would better survive the engine vibrations.
-I've heard this a lot so I didn't argue and instead, pointed him at our high precision and fair;y fast DS305CLHV (305oz-in and 0.07 sec/60°).
-But he said he wanted something faster so next I suggested our speedy but pricey DS345BLHV (345oz-in and 0.05 sec/60°).
+I've heard this a lot so I didn't argue and instead, pointed him at our high precision and fairy fast DS385CLHV (385oz-in and 0.07 sec/60°).
+But he said he wanted something faster so next I suggested our speedy but pricey DS555BLHV (555oz-in and 0.06 sec/60°).
 Fortunately, because this particular fellow has deep pockets, he didn't blink at the cost (if you fly this class of model you know they can cost upward of $5000) but deep pockets aren't always the case with modelers, which got me to thinking.
 What if we took a DS360DLHV (360oz-in and 0.14 sec/60°) and did as we'd done when we created the DS270DLHV (270oz-in and 0.12 sec/60°) where we'd basically played around with the gear ratios?
-Essentially we'd given up a bit of torque to get a faster speed.
+Essentially we'd given up torque to get a faster speed.
 The question being; could we make a really, really fast DL-servo if we traded off even more power (torque) in the quest for a lot more speed?

 Anyway, I'd no sooner hung up when an email arrived.
 This, from a long time (and very experienced) helicopter pilot.
 He mentioned being on a tight budget and wondered what we had that wouldn't cost an arm and a leg in the way of cyclic servos.
 Basically, this was the same requirement but for a different application - fast but once again - not spendy.
 Moreover, he brought up the idea of modifying a DS360DLHV to fit the bill (almost as if he'd read my mind).

 But then he said something, which instantly made me understand this was a very expert 3D-pilot.
-Basically, he said something along the lines of liking the idea of the DS110CLHV mini for throttle due to it being faster and having reduced weight (3D pilots are fanatical about weight), but you could have knocked me over with a feather when he said he was actually wondering about using our DS160CLHV mini (160oz-in and 0.06sec/60) on the flight controls instead of standard size servos (again, because of reduced weight).
-Now you have to understand, this was for a 74" model that's flown in very hard 3D maneuvers, and while yes, you can use the 160oz-in mini in models with with larger if the control surfaces aren't correspondingly huge, moving the control surfaces of the model he had in mind might be another story - it depends.
-That is, until he mentioned how he flew it.
+Basically, he said something along the lines of liking the idea of the DS110CLHV mini for throttle due to it being faster and having reduced weight (3D pilots are fanatical about weight), but you could have knocked me over with a feather when he said he was actually wondering about using our DS355CLHV mini (355oz-in and 0.07sec/60°) on the flight controls instead of standard size servos (again, because of reduced weight).
+Now you have to understand, this was for a 74" model that's flown in very hard 3D maneuvers, and yes, you can definitely use the 355oz-in mini in models of this class, but I digress as this has nothing to do with the DS140DLHV.

 So after a lot of testing, we pulled the trigger and this brings us to the results of the experiment, which I'm happy to report has been a complete success and resulted in this addition to our DL-family; the lightning fast but still powerful DS140DLHV.
 As usual for servos in this series, it's digital, standard-size, water-resistant (13 o-rings), and operates on high voltage (HV) meaning you can feed it from a 2S LiPo battery pack without concern.
 That, and it's built on the same tough hybrid case as our DS360DLHV.
 This means the foundation (the center case) is crafted of aluminum and the top and bottom case components rely on engineering polymer (plastic).